 In this post, we’ll review each of the food items at the Mexico booth, which will be available daily from now through some point in the fall.
 That’s plenty of time to drop in and try out these dishes, but you may not want to do that, because as usual, Mexico disappoints…

-Here’s what’s on the food menu at the Mexico Global Marketplace for the 2018 Epcot International Food & Wine Festival:
+Here’s what’s on the food menu at the Mexico Global Marketplace for the 2021 Epcot International Food & Wine Festival:

 Now our photos and reviews of each item at the Mexico Global Marketplace…

 Overall, Mexico is not a booth we have ever recommended, save for dessert, and the same remains true this year.
 It’s really astonishing that this Global Marketplace delivers food that is so consistently bland year in and year out.
 At this point, it must be a deliberate decision, which is perplexing given that many other booths are serving up spicier options.

 What do you think of the Mexico Global Marketplace?
-Have you tried any of the three food items at this booth?
+Have you tried any of the food items at this booth?
 What did you think of them?
 Have you had good or bad luck with the Mexico booth in the past?
 Questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!